abolfazl-2002/python_challenges/README.md

 # python_challenges
-give the user python version.
+give the user current date and time.